ffuurrqqaann/SolinorSalarySystem/README.md

 # SolinorSalarySystem
-This is a salary Calculation/Viewer software that has been build for Solinor Oy as my technical test.
+This is a salary Calculation/Viewer software.

 This demo take a csv file as an input, parse the employees daily salaries along with the compensation and store it to the database.
 The Salary Viewer then show the total